Mushrooms Are Good For You, But Are They Medicine?

 She and her team reviewed studies of 20 different medicinal mushrooms thought to improve brain function and about 80 different metabolites isolated from those mushrooms that were tested in cells in the lab and in mice.
 They found that these metabolites improved recovery and function in damaged neural cells and had antioxidant and anti-inflammatory benefits.

-"We have shown in lab experiments, yes, some of these properties are there," But as she admits, "It's quite a long way to go" to say how these mushroom extracts will work in actual humans.
+"We have shown in lab experiments, yes, some of these properties are there," But as she admits, "it's quite a long way to go" to say how these mushroom extracts will work in actual humans.

 But that hasn't stopped the dietary supplement industry from jumping on reports of mushroom health benefits.
 There are teas, coffees and pills containing extracts of mushrooms that promise to reduce stress or jump start your brain.